airm-ccb/airm-user-manual-1.3.0-testing/docs/usage/showcase.md

 ## Information Services

--  The `Aeronautical Simple Features Service`, a specialized aeronautical information service, will uses an GeoJSON-based information definition derived from the `AIRM`
+-  The `Aeronautical Simple Features Service`, a specialized aeronautical information service, will use a GeoJSON-based information definition derived from the `AIRM`

 ## Data Dictionaries